-Finding the right punishment for a white collar crime is a challenge to every judge that faces one of these defendants.
-The possible penalties for this offense ranges from fines to imprisonment.
+Finding the right punishment for a white-collar crime is a challenge to every judge that faces one of these defendants.
+The possible penalties for this offense range from fines to imprisonment.
 A federal charge will generally bring a much harsher punishment than that of a state charge.
 A comprehensive list of these punishments includes the following:

 - Community Confinement